Schedule

 1:00 pm - 4:00 pm

 The community event during FBEC is historically an opportunity for attendees to join together and give back through a local service project that supports networking amongst participants.
-This year’s event includes the following:
+Activities in the past have included helping at a local food bank, beach clean-up, gardening and more.

 1:00 pm - 4:00 pm